armbian/documentation/docs/Developer-Guide_Build-Switches.md

 - `yes`
 - `no` (default)

-Allows speeding up `rewrite-kernel-patches` and `rewrite-uboot-patches` up to `nproc` level by spining up overlayfs-based worktress and process patches in parallel.
-Cross-patch dependencies (e.g. a single file is touched by two or more patches) are detected beforehand and grouped for sequential processing in order to preserve context line changes.
+Allows speeding up `rewrite-kernel-patches` and `rewrite-uboot-patches` up to `nproc` level by spinning up overlayfs-based worktrees and process patches in parallel.
+Cross-patch dependencies (e.g. a single file is touched by two or more patches) are detected beforehand and grouped for sequential processing to preserve context line changes.

 !!! tip "Note:"

     This feature is experimental.
 It is recommended to check the output against a classic sequential rewrite to make sure the diff is 0.

-**"PARALLEL_WORKERS** ( `integer` )
+**PARALLEL_WORKERS** ( `integer` )

 - `1` to `32`: manually set the number of workers when `PARALLEL_PATCHES=yes` is set.
 Default is auto-calculate based on `nproc`.